mizzmo/public_resume/README.md

 # Resume_Page
-Personal Resume Page displaying skills and achievements etc.
+Personal Resume Page displaying my CV in a more presentable and less formal format.
+Built using HTML and Tailwind.